eyesblue/LCD06BLR_ArduinoLib/README.md

 USAGE NOTES
 ---

-Just put the files on a TM1628 directory under "arduino/libraries" on your arduino IDE instalation
+Just put the files on a LCD06BLR directory under "arduino/libraries" on your arduino IDE instalation.